Jong Tae-se: Early life and nationality

-Jong was born in Nagoya, Japan between a father who has South Korean citizenship and a mother who has Joseon citizenship, and became a South Korean national based on the father's family register at the time of birth.
+Jong was born in Nagoya, Japan to a father who has South Korean citizenship and a mother who has Joseon citizenship, and became a South Korean national based on the father's family register at the time of birth.

-Accordingly, his legal nationality is South Korean.
-But his mother's nationality is Chōsen-seki, so he could choose the North Korea national team.

 His mother sent him to attend a private school in Japan run by Chongryon, a group closely tied to the North Korean government – where he started football at its elementary school club.
 He later attended Korea University, a private university in Tokyo also funded by Chongryon.
 Consequently, Jong has said that he and his family identify themselves as North Koreans.
-Chongryon, North Korea's de facto embassy in Japan, issued a North Korean passport to him.
-This made him eligible, per FIFA rules, to play for North Korea and resulted in de facto dual nationality.
+Chongryon, functioning as North Korea's de facto embassy in Japan, issued a North Korean passport to him.
+This made him eligible, per FIFA and AFC rules, to play for North Korea and resulted in de facto dual nationality.

-FIFA and AFC regarded him as de facto dual nationality.

 Jong is fluent in Korean and Japanese.
-He also knows how to speak Portuguese which he learned from his Brazilian teammates at Japan's Kawasaki Frontale.
-He also speaks German from playing in Germany.
-He also speaks reasonable English.
+He also knows how to speak Portuguese which he learned from his Brazilian teammates at Japan's Kawasaki Frontale, and German from playing in Germany.

 Jong publicly emphasized the separation between sportsmanship and politics after the disputes before and during the match between North Korea and Japan on 15 November 2011.